 - You cannot simultaneously volunteer/work for pay in another legal position during the term of the semester.

 - You cannot withdraw after you have accepted an offer to extern.
 It is unprofessional and unacceptable to decline to honor your commitment.

 - You may do only one semester of externship and you cannot extern at a previous employer.
 Exception is granted for the work in the public sector, where you may continue for a second semester with the timely approval of your current supervisor and faculty member.

 - For International students: You must have been in lawful full-time F-1 status for at least one academic year (consecutive fall/spring terms) at Illinois Tech.

 - For Dual-degree students: Dual degree students may take on an externship during the summer but need to get special permission for Fall or Spring semester as they already have lower design course credits during these times.
 Please contact the faculty lead.

 How to Obtain a Design Externship Placement

 A student must apply to participate in and register for an offered externship.
 Each placement is independent and external to ID; with each organization having its own independent selection and screening process.

-Students should consider ID-approved positions (list for Spring 2021 coming soon) and/or find their own placement.
+Students should consider ID-approved positions (list for Fall 2021 coming soon) and/or find their own placement.